-The Drain London project helps to predict and manage surface water flood risk in London.
-It does so by improving our knowledge of the surface water drainage system and identifying areas at greatest risk of flooding.
-As part of Drain London we will also demonstrate ways to reduce flood risk.
-The project is a direct response to the Mayor’s Regional Flood Risk Appraisal, which identified surface water flood risk as the most likely cause of flooding in London, rather than river, tidal or groundwater sources.
-The Appraisal highlighted that the risk of surface water flooding was not well understood, with no co-ordinated responses.
+Drain London is improving our knowledge of the surface water drainage system and identifying those areas at most risk of flooding.
+It is also trying to find ways to reduce flood risk.
+It was created in response to the Mayor’s Regional Flood Risk Appraisal, which identified surface water flood risk as the most likely cause of flooding in London.
+Read the Mayor’s Regional Flood Risk Appraisal

 What is surface water flooding?